-The piece, then, is divided into three overlapping sonic layers: the three Masters (James, Conrad, Cather) as soloists; the small group of actors; the chorus.
-And since my work for voices is often shaped as much by the sound of a word as by its meaning, I have assigned an unusually complex role to the chorus.
-They must not just incorporate the personalities of the masters and movie characters; it is up to them to convey, with words and the sound of words, such non-semantic entities as state of mind, foreboding, sense of time, or memory.
-In short, they take on the role of the orchestra in an opera; without them the characters are vacant, the drama non-existent.
+The result is a piece with three overlapping sonic layers: the three Masters (James, Conrad, Cather) as soloists; the small group of actors, and the chorus.
+The chorus has an unusually complex role: they have to incorporate the personalities of the masters and movie characters, but they must also convey such non-semantic entities as state of mind, foreboding, sense of time, or memory.
+In short, they take on the role of the orchestra in an opera; without them the characters are vacant and there is no drama.

 It is 1885, the year Henry James published The Bostonians, and Howard imagines what James might have made of the movie Now, Voyager — in particular the frumpy Miss Charlotte Vale, a depressed Boston Brahmin who, under Dr. Jaquith’s care, escapes her domineering mother, embarks on a Caribbean cruise and meets the love of her life, the charming, handsome – and married — Jerry Durrance.
 The trip is a success: Charlotte is “metamorphosed” from ugly duckling to a swan, “odorous / with erotic reminiscence.”
-(Musically, the metamorphosis is depicted by a chain of suspensions, beginning in one key and ending in another.)
 What “chiefly glows” for James is that Charlotte is now a “Changed Woman,” who “understands when she is spoken to.”
 Charlotte not only recites from Whitman, as the good doctor taught her, (“Now, Voyager, sail thou forth to seek and find,”) but she obeys Whitman’s imperative and begins to take charge of her own life.
 As Howard’s James concludes: “Even if, my dear, / we don’t reach the sun, we will at least / have been up in a balloon.”

 The Masters on the Movies